qiyf/PredictiveGenome/README.md

 ./example/5-runMD.sh
 ```

-Simulated chromatin structures are stored in a binary file (DUMP_FILE.dcd) in the folder [`./runMolecularDynamics/run_folder/Gm12878/chr1/run00/`](./runMolecularDynamics/run_folder/Gm12878/chr1/run00/).
-See below on how to use VMD to read the binary file and visualize chromatin structures.
+Simulated chromatin structures will be stored in a binary file (DUMP_FILE.dcd) in the folder [`./runMolecularDynamics/run_folder/Gm12878/chr1/run00/`](./runMolecularDynamics/run_folder/Gm12878/chr1/run00/).
+See below on how to use VMD to read this binary file and visualize chromatin structures.
 Note that this script only runs one molecular dynamics simulation using one CPU.
 We typically perform multiple simulations to improve conformational sampling, and conduct each simulation with multiple CPUs to reduce simulation time.
 See the [python program](./runMolecularDynamics/main.py) on how to setup multiple parallel simulations.

 ### III) Analyze Chromatin Conformation